djcrabhat/bless-up/README.md

 optional arguments:
   -h, --help            show this help message and exit --function_name FUNCTION_NAME
-  --key_to_sign KEY_TO_SIGN
+                        Name of the BLESS lambda function --key_to_sign KEY_TO_SIGN
-  --cert_output CERT_OUTPUT
+                        The .pub key to sign, defaults to ~/.ssh/id_rsa.pub --cert_output CERT_OUTPUT
+                        The output of the signed request. defaults to ~/.ssh /id_rsa-cert.pub
   --kmsauth KMSAUTH     KMS auth token, if kmsauth is setup. see:
                         github.com/lyft/python-kmsauth
   --kmsauth_autogen_key KMSAUTH_AUTOGEN_KEY
-                        if you want to try an automatically generate a user token, then use this key --kmsauth_autogen_service KMSAUTH_AUTOGEN_SERVICE
+                        If you want to try an automatically generate a user token, the key to usthis key --kmsauth_autogen_service KMSAUTH_AUTOGEN_SERVICE
-                        if you want to try an automatically generate a user token, the service name being used by BLESS
+                        If you want to try an automatically generate a user token, the service name being used by BLESS -v, --verbose         enable verbose logging, multiple "v"s for deeper logging levels
 ```